QAMinn2468/Ladybugs/README.md

 # Ladybugs - the arcade game!
 ===============================

-Find the game at XXXXXXXXXXXXXXXXXXX   URL.
+Find the game at https://github.com/QAMinn2468/Ladybugs.
+Download a copy for yourself, open Chrome (or your favorite browser), use CTRL-O to open the file index.html, the game will load and be ready to play.

 # Goal
 ===============================